LekkaMods/ControlMaster-Pack/README.md

 ## **Usage**

 To activate a cheat, simply press the corresponding controller buttons as described above.
-Note that certain features may require the full version of the mod, which is unlocked through a license key.

 ## **Contact and Support**